-In all cases, the student must fulfill the prerequisites for courses identified for the B.L.S. course of study in addition to the courses themselves.
+Each 24-hour track must include at least 9 hours at the 300/400 level.
+Courses counted in one track may not be used in the second one as well.
+In all cases, the student must fulfill the prerequisites for courses identified for the IDS program of study in addition to the courses themselves.